BLCK-B/MusicReleaseTracker/README.md

 **Linux:** Unzip tar.
 Run jar by ```java -jar XXX.jar```

 ---
-**In MRT:** Add artists you want to track and for each artist optionally insert links according to instructions.
-With links inserted, click refresh button to initiate the scraping process.

 **Responsibility**: Delays during scraping prevent excessive traffic.
-To avoid granting admin permission, unzip the installer.
-You can run the exe, but ensure a folder *MusicReleaseTracker* exists in appdata.
+To avoid granting admin permission, can run the exe from unzipped installer, assuming a folder *MusicReleaseTracker* exists in appdata.
 I have no affiliation with Musicbrainz, Beatport, Junodownload.
 I can only recommend contributing to [crowdsourced](https://musicbrainz.org/doc/How_to_Contribute) projects and directly supporting artists via Bandcamp and other means.

 ---